Is a Breast Ultrasound Better Than a Mammogram?

 What are the benefits and drawbacks of using a breast ultrasound?

-The main benefit of a brast ultrasound is that it is another tool we use to help detect breast cancer.
-For example, if a woman feels a lump or feels a change in her breast, an ultrasound would be useful to obtain additional characteristics of the area of concern in order to determine if the lump/change is something benign (cyst, lymph node, benign tissue) or if it is something suspicious for cancer.
+The main benefit of a breast ultrasound is that it is another tool we use to help detect breast cancer.
+For example, if a woman feels a lump or a change in her breast, an ultrasound would be useful to obtain additional characteristics of the area of concern in order to determine if the lump/change is something benign (cyst, lymph node, benign tissue) or if it is something suspicious for cancer.

-Which Breast Cancer Scan should I use?
+Which Breast Cancer Scan Should I Use?

 Every case is different, and it’s much more than just breast ultrasound vs. mammogram.
 We recommend following your doctor’s treatment plan.
 Often, this will include having regular mammograms and then, if needed, supplementing these with breast ultrasounds if you have symptoms.
 This is because breast ultrasounds could possibly miss some earlier forms of cancer.

-3D Mammograms have been shown to find more cancers than 2D mammograms, and they also reduce the number of false-positive exams.
+3D mammograms have been shown to find more cancers than 2D mammograms, and they also reduce the number of false-positive exams.
 Conway Medical Center provides 3D mammograms for all patients.

 A breast ultrasound may be a good choice for you if: